-Install the Windows Assessment and Deployment Kit (ADK).
-Download the ADK for Windows 8 from the following location: https://www.microsoft.com/en-us/download/details.aspx?id=30652
+Download and install the Windows Assessment and Deployment Kit (ADK) for the applicable operating system: https://docs.microsoft.com/en-us/windows-hardware/get-started/adk-install

-NOTE: The ZENworks recovery application is designed to work with an ERD created from the ADK for Windows 8.0 and Windows PE.
+NOTE: The ZENworks recovery application is designed to work with an ERD created from the Windows ADK and Windows PE.
 The ERD can be used to recover devices on any Windows operating system.

 - Download the Emergency Recovery application for Windows PE: - 1.
 In ZENworks Control Center, click Home. - 2.
 Under Common Tasks (in the left navigation panel), click Download ZENworks Tools. - 3.
 Click Administrative Tools > Full Disk Encryption. - 4.
-Click ZFDE WinPE Plugin.zip to download the zip file. - 5.
-Extract the downloaded zip file to C:\ and rename the folder winpe.
+Click ZFDE_WinPE_Plugin.zip to download the zip file. - 5.
+Extract the downloaded zip file to $C: \setminus$ and rename the folder winpe.